Transactions

 Timeout behavior

-The integrator must respond to authorization webhooks within 3 seconds.
+The integrator must respond to the initial authorization webhook within 3 seconds.

-If no valid response is received in that window, the transaction is declined.
+If no valid response is received in that window, the transaction is normally declined with InsufficientFunds.

-The integrator should still expect a follow-up advice message after that timeout path, showing the final outcome that was applied.
+The integrator should still expect the follow-up authorization advice confirmation after that timeout path.
+It uses the same authorization id and carries the final response_code that FINCI sent to Mastercard.

 This timeout should shape the design of the authorization handler and any supporting decision logic.